 Release Date: October 21, 2003

 At the beginning of the first episode, we learn that 50 years before the story starts, the world was being corrupted by Dark Bring, evil stones that bestowed incredible powers to those who own them.
 The Dark Bring were used by the Raregroove Kingdom.
 The Symphonia Kingdom fought against them with their Holy Bring, which later became known as RAVE.
 Shiba, the first RAVE master, had attempted to destroy Sinclaire, the “mother” of the Dark Bring with his sword, the Ten Commandments.
-The aftermath of this attack caused an explosion that has become known as “Overdrive”; this explosion destroyed 1/10th of the known world.
+The aftermath of this attack caused an explosion that has become known as “Overdrive,” and it destroyed 1/10th of the known world.

 50 years later, a 16-year-old named Haru Glory is fishing at GarageIsland, and accidentally fishes up Plue.
 Shiba arrives on the island and desires to reclaim Plue.
 A mysterious organization known as Demon Card, which possesses Dark Bring and aim to rule the world, arrive on the island.
 Haru battles with a member of Demon Card, and Shiba discovers that Haru is the second RAVE master.
 Shiba ends up entrusting his RAVE, Plue, and the Ten Commandments with Haru.
 Haru leaves home to try to bring peace back to the world.

 While Haru is on his travels, Plue gets away from him.
-A girl named Elie, who appears to be 16, has no memories; she finds Plue, and tries to protect him from members of Dragon Card who want to put Plue into the dog races.
+A girl named Elie, who appears to be 16, has no memories.
+She finds Plue, and tries to protect him from members of Dragon Card who want to put Plue into the dog races.
 Elie tries to fight them off with her Tonfa guns, but a member of Demon Card makes off with Plue.
 Elie goes to the races and bets on Plue, and she meets Haru when he comes to rescue Plue.
-After Elie sees Haru defeating an enemy, she decides to travel with him; Haru offers to help her recover her memories if she helps him destroy the Shadow Stones.
+After Elie sees Haru defeating an enemy, she decides to travel with him.
+Haru offers to help her recover her memories if she helps him destroy the Shadow Stones.